Robert Hugo Dunlap: Death

 Dunlap died on March 24, 2000, at the age of 79.
 He was buried in Warren County Memorial Park in Monmouth, Illinois.

-Military awards
+Civilian and Military awards

+In 1990, a terrace outside the Stockdale Center at Monmouth College was named for Dunlap.
+He had earlier been named to the sports Hall of Fame at the College as a football quarterback.

+The Abingdon High School gymnasium was named in Dunlap's honor.
+The war memorial on the Warren County Courthouse lawn, in Monmouth, Illinois, was created in Dunlap's likeness.

 Dunlap's military decorations and awards include: